-I don´t know if you are my age or even close, or if you grew up watching the same movies I did, but for all of you that remember the movie “Matilda”, this cakes reminds me of the one bruce had to eat.
-That cake is suppousedly made with sweat, blood and tears, or something like that, and though it may have repulsed many of us, the truth is it seemed delicious to me.
+I don’t know if you are my age or even close, or if you grew up watching the same movies I did, but for all of you that remember the movie “Matilda“, this cakes reminds me of the one bruce had to eat.
+That cake is suppousedly made with sweat, blood and tears, or something like that, and though it may have repulsed many of us, the truth is it looked great, with that shiny and creamy chocolate frosting, everything a frosting should be.

-The funny thing about this cake is that the recipe calls for mayonnaise, and even when it may sound weird i swear it makes a huge difference, it makes the cake feels richer.
+The funny thing about this cake is that the recipe calls for mayonnaise, and even when it may sound weird I swear it makes a huge difference, it makes the cake feels richer, at the end of the day, mayonnaise is nothing more than oil and eggs together, so it really isn’t weird to use it for a cake like this.
 Put that, the filling and the ganache together and this turns out to be quite glorious.

 - 1 1/2 C flour